Delete your primary domain's Google Account

 Before deleting your account.
 Deleting your Google Account removes access to your billing information.
 We recommend to resolve any payment issues and print or export any invoices you want to save.

 - Sign in to your Google Admin console.

 Sign in using your administrator account (does not end in @gmail.com).

 - Export any user data you want to save.

 - Delete all users, except for one administrator account.

 - Remove all domains and domain aliases (except the primary domain).

-- If you purchased your domain while signing up for Google Apps, transfer the domain to another domain host.
+- If you purchased your domain while signing up for G Suite, transfer the domain to another domain host.